 Since 18 March 2020, the MOD has responded to 372 COVID-19 Military Aid to Civilian Authority (MACA) requests.
 You can see the story so far, including what activities the military have undertaken on the previous COVID Support Force page.

-As of 26 February 2021, there were around 4,000 military personnel committed to assist with 63 open COVID-19 MACA requests.
+As of 26 March 2021, there were around 2,000 military personnel committed to assist with 48 open COVID-19 MACA requests.
 This number is kept under constant review and military personnel will be available to support where needed.
-There are around 14,000 personnel on standby as part of the Winter Preparedness Package who can be called upon for COVID-19 tasks.
+There are around 14,000 personnel on standby who can be called upon for COVID-19 tasks.

 In England, Defence has stood up the Vaccine Quick Reaction Force, consisting of 42 teams of 6 people.
 The QRF teams are made up of medically trained personnel who can vaccinate people when needed by the NHS in a surge capacity.
 Many of the Vaccine Quick Reaction Force teams have been activated across England, helping to administer vaccines wherever requested, including Ashton Gate in Bristol and Southend University in Essex.